 See PRIVACY.md for what data leaves the device and when.

-Working v1: full daily-insight pipeline (Open-Meteo → on-device rendering → notification +/- TTS), Compose Settings UI for everything (location, schedule, delivery mode, units, clothes rules, voice engine, API keys, calendar tie-in), runtime permission UX, boot/timezone/locale alarm re-arm, and a debug “Fire insight now” button for testing without waiting until the scheduled time.
+Working v1: full ClothesCast pipeline (Open-Meteo → on-device rendering → notification, phone TTS, Cast, MQTT, widgets, and cached Today refreshes), Compose Settings UI for location, schedule, delivery toggles, units, clothes rules, voice, API keys, calendar extras, smart-home outputs, privacy, and telemetry, runtime permission UX, boot/timezone/locale alarm re-arm, and debug / manual actions for testing without waiting until the scheduled time.

 Distribution: every push to main ships a signed AAB to the Play Store